pjmartinkus/College_Basketball/Notebooks/markdown/Generating Predictions.md

 predictions.iloc[48:,:]
 ```

-Congratulations to all Kansas fans because the model has predicted the Jayhawks to win the 2022 NCAA Tournament!
+Congratulations to all Kansas fans because the model has predicted the Jayhawks to repeat as the the 2023 NCAA Tournament Champion!

 ```python